This page updated 17 April 2017

 died 1803.
 Why

 did he bother?
-(He is noted in HRNSW and HRA.)
+(He is noted in both HRNSW and HRA.)
 Before visiting London

-in 1989 I became aware from obscure sources that Macaulay had written
+in 1989 I became aware from obscure library sources in Sydney that Macaulay had written

 a journal.
 Was it possible that any of this journal still existed.

-(Luckily, my London researcher, Gillian Hughes, tracked down Macaulay's remaining journal in the British Library.)
+(Luckily, my London researcher in 1989, Gillian Hughes, successfully tracked down Macaulay's remaining journal, held in the British Library, London.)

 See Arthur Phillip, The Voyage of Governor Phillip to Botany Bay, With an Account of the Establishment of the Colonies of Port Jackson and Norfolk Island, including the journals of Lts.
 Shortland, Watts, Ball and Capt.
 Marshall.
 Melbourne, Facsimile edition for Georgian House, 1950.
 Originally published, 1789.